kellysmith1008/Refresh/PJ-Project-Retrospectives.md

 # Project Retrospectives

-Welcome to the contract retrospectives training.
+Welcome to the project retrospectives training.
 In this module, we'll provide the foundational knowledge you need to successfully conduct retrospectives on our projects.
 This training is geared toward project managers but relevant to all CivicActions employees.
 It provides the context for us to understand and embrace this initiative.
 This course will help you:

 - Understand how retrospectives work
 - Participate meaningfully regardless of role